-The Town is four years into a five-year road improvement project.
+FY 2019 was the fifth year of a five-year road improvement project.
 This project will resurface/reconstruct numerous roads throughout the Town, dramatically improving our infrastructure.
+The success of this project has led the Town to recommend another five-year project further improving the infrastructure.
 The Town has also started the phosphorus removal project at the Water Pollution Control Facility.
 This project will ensure the Town is in compliance with a Federal EPA mandate to remove higher levels of phosphorus from wastewater.
-Plainville is one of thirteen towns in the State of CT that was hit with this mandate.
+Plainville is one of thirteen (13) towns in the State of CT that was hit with this mandate.
 The Town has secured 2% grant/loans from the State of CT Department of Energy & Environmental Protection (DEEP).
 This allows the Town to pay back the cost of the project over time.
+It is anticipated this project will be completed in the spring of 2020.

-The Town's fiscal year 2018 - 2019 capital budget calls for it to spend \$575 thousand for public safety and public works equipment, educational technology and school improvements.
+The Town's fiscal year 2019 - 2020 capital budget calls for it to spend \$969 thousand for public safety and public works equipment, educational technology and school improvements.